RobTheThief/battleships-ci-3/README.md

 - **PvP**

-  - A possible future feature might be to allow player to log into a
+  - A possible future feature might be to allow players to log into a
   lobby and match up to play against each other.